dosipod/SrWiki/Home.md

 Other members of the WLED Discord group have provided code and testing support as well.
 Thanks all!

 ## Knowledge pre-requisites
-You MUST be familiar with how to install the ESP8266/ESP32 board drivers as well as multiple libraries (if using the Arduino IDE).
-There are some [instructions here](https://github.com/atuline/WLED/wiki/Installing-and-Compiling) on how to do this with the Arduino IDE, however, they are provided **WITHOUT** support.

-Before attempting to compile this fork of WLED, make sure you CAN compile the one from [wled.me](http://wled.me).
+Before attempting to compile this fork of WLED with Platform IO (the Arduino IDE is no longer viable for this project), make sure you CAN compile the one from [wled.me](http://wled.me).

 If you are unable to compile WLED, please consider flashing your device with binaries instead.